eliasright/Customer/README.md

 #### D. Duplicate Values

-The dataset contained 174 "pure duplication groups", where each group contains instances with identical values across all features except the ID.
-One instance from each group was retained, although it doesn't matter, based on those that appear first in the dataset.

-Further inspection revealed another set of duplicate groups differing only by feature "Latest Campaign".
-Latest Campaign is a binary feature which indicates whether a customer has responded or interacted with the last campaign by the company.
-To maintain the most current data, from each duplication group the entry with a Latest Campaign value of 1 were kept.
-(Assuming 0 were not yet updated for that duplicated "pure duplication" instance).
+The dataset contains 174 duplication groups.
+Each groups have the same values.
+Only 1 record were kept from these groups.
+Through further inspection, there exist another duplication groups where the only difference is the feature "Latest Campaign".
+It is uncertainty why this is the case but most likely those with Latest Campaign as 1 is the most recent record as this is a binary showing if a customer engaged with the last campaign.
+For all of these groups, I kept only the record with 1.
+(Assuming 0 were not yet updatet).

 ![Duplicate Values](https://github.com/eliasright/Customer/assets/151723828/3cec6824-e8d4-4aab-90a6-ad07281c2958)